mousepawmedia/simplexpress/README.md

 **SIMPLEXpress** is a simple-to-use alternative to regular expressions.
-Instead of requiring the user to memorize dozens of special characters with multiple uses and complex rules, SIMPLEXpress hard-reserved two characters and leaves the rest for literal use.
+Instead of requiring the user to memorize dozens of special characters with multiple uses and complex rules, SIMPLEXpress hard-reserves two characters and leaves the rest for literal use.
 Using a few simple syntactic rules, the user can easily write powerful expressions.